-We transfer the patterns using our computerized system to achieve the ultimate precision.
-A regular mechanical pencil is used for drawing the chip triangles (so it is easy to clean-up) and a red pen is used for highlighting the middle dash lines.
+I transfer the patterns using a computerized plotter-like machine to achieve ultimate precision.
+A regular mechanical pencil controlled by a machine is used to draw the chip triangles (so it is easy to clean up), and a red pen is used to highlight the middle dash lines.

 The board features mostly 3-corner chips arranged in circles and rings to form rosettes; these are standard chips with all three facets carved with the same angle.
 One rosette features 4-corner chips; those chips are carved by using vertical cuts on two sides.

 Board Size: 4 x 8 x 1/4″ (10 x 20 x 0.6 cm).
-The board is 1/4″ (6 mm) thick; it is designed for carving with the angles up to 65 degrees.
-With the steeper carving angles and/or deep undercutting it is possible to cut through the board; use solid material under the board while carving to avoid accidents.
-We found that the board thickness is perfect to avoid/unlearn a heavy undercutting habit/mistake.
+The board is 1/4″ (6 mm) thick; it is designed for carving with angles up to 65 degrees.
+With the steeper carving angles and/or deep undercutting, it is possible to cut through the board; use solid material under the board while carving to avoid accidents.
+I found that the board thickness is perfect for avoiding and unlearning a heavy undercutting habit/mistake.

-The board surface is flat but not polished; you may see some very minor tool marks from a thickness/surface plainer on the board.
-If a surface is sanded the wood fibers will keep some abrasives from sand paper that may dull a chip carving knife faster; therefore we don’t sand the boards.
-Please contact learn@readNtry.com if you would like to get a sanded practice board as a custom order.
+The board surface is flat but not sanded; you may see some very minor tool marks from a thickness/surface plainer.
+If a surface is sanded, the wood fibers retain some of the abrasives from sandpaper, which may dull a chip carving knife faster; therefore, I don’t usually sand the boards.
+Please contact me at learn@readNtry.com if you would like to place a custom order for a sanded practice board.

-Don’t forget to sign and date your practice board; it may be helpful when you find your carved board decades later.
-Read a story about how the chip carving practice board project started, tips, feedback, comments and see examples of carved practice boards.
+Don’t forget to sign and date your practice board; it may be helpful when you find it decades later.
+Read a story about how the chip carving practice board project started, tips, feedback, comments, and see examples of carved practice boards.

 Leave a Reply